mantil-io/example-todo/README.md

 This command will create a new stage for your project with default name `development` and deploy it to your node.)

 Now you can output the stage endpoint with `mantil env -u`.
-The API endpoint for your function will have the name of that function in the path, for example `$(mantil env -u)/get`.
+This is where the website for this project will be availabe.
+The API endpoints can be invoked by specifying the function and method name in the path, for example `$(mantil env -u)/todo/get`.

-With this URL we can now create a Github webhook which will invoke our Lambda function on each star to our Github repository.

 ## Modification